peterbozso/batocera-backup-service/README.md

 ## Development

-Open this repo in VS Code and install the [workspace recommended extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions), so the scripts can be [automatically copied](/.vscode/settings.json#L6) to the Batocera machine on save.
+Open this repository in VS Code and install the [workspace recommended extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions), so the scripts can be [automatically copied](/.vscode/settings.json#L6) to the Batocera machine on save.
 Local dependencies that need to be installed for the copying to work: `sshpass`, `scp`.